RiotGamesCookbooks/dirsrv-cookbook/README.md

     The name of the configuration directory domain.
 389DS instances that *are* or *use* a configuration directory instance must supply this.
 The mechanism can be used to allow multiple groups of administrators access to manage specific sets of instances.

   * cfgdir_credentials
-    In the same style as the 'credentials' attribute above, this defines either a String or a Hash that contains the keys below:
+    In the same style as the 'credentials' attribute above, this defines either a String or a Hash using the keys found below.
+The default value is 'default'.
+If this option is used, you will probably want to redefine it so as to be different from the 'credentials' attribute above.
+Alternatively, yo u could have the dirsrv->default databag item include all three keys: user, userdn, and password.

 key      | value
 ---------|-------
 user     | The username used to administer the configuration directory.
 Note that this is a free form string, *not* a DN. password | The password, in plain text

-    The default value is 'default'.
-If this option is used, you will probably want to redefine it so as to be different from the 'credentials' attribute above.
-Alternatively, yo u could have the dirsrv->default databag item include all three keys: user, userdn, and password.

   * cfgdir_addr
     The ip address that this service should listen on.
 Defaults to node[:ipaddress]